Gambling Addiction Support: Therapy And Other Mental Health Resources

 How can online therapy support those living with a gambling problem?

-One of the primary benefits of online therapy for gambling addiction is that it may allow individuals to work through the emotions and feelings associated with their addiction from the comfort of their own home – which may empower them to be more vulnerable than they otherwise would be.
+One of the primary benefits of online therapy for gambling addiction is that it may allow individuals to work through the emotions and feelings associated with their addiction from the comfort of their own home, which may empower them to be more vulnerable than they otherwise would be.

 Additionally, gambling addiction might be linked to underlying mental health conditions such as depression and anxiety disorders.
 Online therapy could support people in addressing these concerns and improving their overall mental health.

-Gambling addiction help: is online therapy effective for gambling disorders?
+Gambling addiction help: Is online therapy effective for gambling disorders?

-A recent study published by Griffeth University provides strong evidence of the effectiveness of online therapy for individuals with gambling addiction.
+A recent study published by Griffith University provides strong evidence of the effectiveness of online therapy for individuals with gambling addiction.
 The study demonstrated an eight-week internet-based cognitive-behavioral therapy program that could significantly improve gambling problems and psychiatric symptoms compared to a control group that received no therapy.
 This study suggested a successful efficacy rate of online therapy in this context through clinical participant self-reporting, demonstrating the effectiveness of online therapy for gambling addiction and supporting the idea that online therapy may be an essential part of a recovery process.

 Takeaway